jldimond/Coral-CpG-ratio-MS/README.md

 5) Execute code as written or modify to your liking.
 To execute cell type *shift-enter*.
 Relative pathnames assume you are within the Coral-CpG-ratio-MS directory.

 ---

+**Workflow**

+The workflow for each species starts with jupyter notebooks ending with the suffix "_blast_anno.ipynb", which performs a blast annotation of the transcriptome and provides instructions for further annotation with GOSlim terms.
+Next, CpG O/E analysis is carried out in jupyter notebooks with the suffix "_CpG_ratio.ipynb".
+The remainder of analyses are conducted in R using the following scripts:

+-CpG_Density.R - Plots and compares mixture models for CpG O/E data.
+-CpG_GOslim.R - Deals with reading in a tab delimited file containing CpGo/e and GOSlim information.
+The script performs Fisher's exact tests and plots various types of figures.
+Note that some files are derived from analyses created in CpG_Density.R, so that script should be run prior to and alongside this one.
+-CpG_deg.R - Evaluates differentiallly expressed genes in Acropora hyacinthus, A. millepora, and A. palmata.
+-Expression.R - Analyzes gene expression vs. CpG O/E.

+---